YW767486516/AspNetCore.Docs/aspnetcore/grpc/clientfactory.md

 ## Configure HttpClient

-HttpClientFactory creates the HttpClient used by the gRPC client.
-Standard HttpClientFactory methods can be used to add outgoing request middleware or configure the underlying HttpClientHandler of the HttpClient:
+HttpClientFactory creates the `HttpClient` used by the gRPC client.
+Standard HttpClientFactory methods can be used to add outgoing request middleware or configure the underlying `HttpClientHandler` of the `HttpClient`:

 ```csharp
 services